Toute la mémoire du monde

-Toute la mémoire du monde (English: All the Memory in the World) is a documentary short film by Alain Resnais released in 1956.
+Toute la mémoire du monde (also known as Toute la mémoire du monde – Encyclopédie de Paris numéro cinq, All the World's Memory and All the Memory of the World) is a 1956 French short documentary film directed by Alain Resnais and written by Rémo Forlani.
+It is narrated by Jacques Dumesnil.

 Synopsis

 An essay on the potential and limits of dutifully archived human knowledge, masquerading as a documentary on the organisation of the Bibliothèque nationale de France.